Many pregnant women suffer from migraines and headaches during their pregnancy. We’ve been there and can empathize. It

 4. Stay Hydrated

 Keep pumping your body full of those liquids.
 Drinking sufficient amounts of water can help you stop a headache right in its tracks.

 5. Keep A Headache Diary

-Specific things usually trigger headaches.
-When you get a headache, make a list of the things you ate over the previous few hours and what you were doing when the headache began.
+Headaches are usually triggered by specific things.
+When you get a headache, make a list of what you ate over the previous few hours and what you were doing when the headache began.

-If you keep a headache diary, you might be able to identify those triggers and eliminate them.
+If you keep a headache diary, you might be able to identify triggers and eliminate them.

 Pregnancy massage can help you relax, and it can relieve tension.
 Tension is a major contributor to headaches.
-The massage has added benefits too, because it can help relieve ligament pain and restore posture.
+Massage also has added benefits because it can help relieve ligament pain and restore posture.

 7. Prenatal Yoga

 A prenatal yoga class can be a great way to exercise and relieve stress.
-The combination of the two can help lower your chances of suffering from headaches and help keep you relaxed.
+Combining the two can help lower your chances of suffering from headaches and help keep you relaxed.

 8. Slowly Eliminate Caffeine

-Many mothers decide to eliminate caffeine, like coffee and tea, from their diet once they find out that they are pregnant.
-This is a wise choice, but it is recommended you do it slowly.
+Many mothers decide to eliminate caffeine like coffee and tea from their diet once they learn they are pregnant.
+This is a wise choice, but you should do it slowly.
 If you eliminate caffeine all at once, you could suffer from withdrawal headaches.

 When To Worry

-As an expecting mom, anything and everything worries you.
-This is a journey of changes and you aren’t sure which ones to accept with open arms and which ones to question.
-This is exceptionally difficult considering pregnancy alone comes with its own set of symptoms and side effects.
+Pregnant women tend to worry about anything and everything.
+This is a journey of changes, and you aren’t sure which to accept with open arms and which to question.
+This is exceptionally difficult, considering pregnancy alone comes with its own set of symptoms and side effects.

-While most headaches during pregnancy aren’t cause for concern, there are other cases where they could be.
+While most headaches during pregnancy aren’t a cause for concern, there are other cases where they could be.
 Be on the lookout for these combinations of symptoms because they may indicate a problem.

 Headache And High Blood Pressure